openstack/openstack-manuals/doc/ops-guide/source/ops-user-facing-operations.rst

    | tenant_id            | 341f49145ec7445192dc3c2abc33500d                                                                                                                                                                                                                                                                                                     |
    +----------------------+--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-The inverse operation is called :command:`security-group-rule-delete`, specifying security-group-rule ID.
-Whole security groups can be removed with :command:`security-group-delete`.
+The inverse operation is called :command:`neutron security-group-rule-delete`, specifying security-group-rule ID.
+Whole security groups can be removed with :command:`neutron security-group-delete`.

 To create security group rules for a cluster of instances, use RemoteGroups.